Judith Hart

 Constance Mary Hart, Baroness Hart of South Lanark, DBE PC (née Ridehalgh; 18 September 1924 – 7 December 1991), also known as Dame Judith Hart, was a British Labour Party politician.
 She served as a Member of Parliament for 28 years, from 1959 to 1987.
 She served as a government minister during the 1960s and 1970s before entering the House of Lords in 1988.

 Early life and education

 Hart was born on 18 September 1924 in Burnley, Lancashire, England.
 Her mother died when she was eleven years old; a year later, she adopted the name Judith on a train to London.
 She was educated at Clitheroe Royal Grammar School, the London School of Economics and the University of London.
+At school, she was head girl until she "took a day off school to visit the Tate Gallery in London and refused to apologise for doing so".